Cruising Resources: Documents Required

 Regardless of the country visited, or the kind of government in power there, formalities should always be taken seriously and even what look like illogical restrictions should always be complied with.
 Moreover, however lax or strict a country may be known to be, entry formalities must be completed as soon as possible, and the intention to do so must be indicated as soon as one enters that country’s territorial waters by flying the Q flag and contacting the relevant authorities by radio.

 In the current security climate, it is now not unusual to have to advise the customs or coastguard authority of your ETA two or more days in advance.
-All countries where advance notice of arrival is required have this information clearly stated in bold in the opening Facts section and at the top of the Clearance section.
+Advance arrival procedures are always outlined on Noonsite, and you clearly find them in the opening Facts section for each country too.

 See the individual Noonsite Formalities pages for each country for full details.
 For example: